-The principal activity of the company for the year under review was that of an intermediate holding company (within the Hilton Worldwide Holdings Inc. group).
+The principal activity of the company in the year under review was that of an investment holding company.

-HLT Secretary Limited is an indirect subsidiary of Hilton Worldwide Holdings Inc. and is based in the United Kingdom (UK).
+Hilton International IP Holding 2 Ltd is an indirect subsidiary of Hilton Worldwide Holdings Inc. and is based in the United Kingdom (UK).
 Hilton Worldwide Holdings Inc. and its worldwide subsidiaries are collectively known as "the group" or "the Hilton group".
 Further details are contained in the note "Parent Undertaking, Controlling Party and Consolidating Entity".